 The wisdom found in different spiritualities can help you to understand life in a healthier way.
-It also helps us to be more hopeful and optimistic [read: the importance of hope in life]
+It also makes us more hopeful and optimistic.

-One of the main reasons for the importance of spirituality in life is this: Morality.
+One of the main reasons why spirituality is important in life is that it gives us morals.

-Many spiritualities focus on either of good karma and bad karma, the idea that good deeds are rewarded and evil deeds punished.
+Many spiritualities focus on good karma and bad karma.
+This is the idea that good deeds are rewarded, and evil deeds punished.

-I’m a deeply spiritual person myself, and my spirituality heavily influences my concept of morality.
+I’m a deeply spiritual person myself.
+My spirituality heavily influences my concept of morality.
 My personal spirituality revolves around compassion.
 I genuinely go out of my way to be kind to everyone I meet.
-Compassion is vital for me [Read: importance of compassion].

 It’s clear that there is a huge importance of spirituality in life.
 So how do you become spiritual?